BjornHarr/DHIS2-working-list/README.md

 ## Functionality

-- User chooses a start and an end-date in a calendar.
+- Calendar lets the user pick a start- and an end-date.
 - A dropdown lets the user choose whether they would like information regarding Index Cases, Contact cases, or both displayed.
 - A table situated below the drop down will display the number of people to contact in the given the user input in the calendar and drop down.
 - The main table will display “due-date”, first name, last name, phone number, a button that when pressed will display a table showing the contact cases (only displayed if the item is an index case), and a button that will take the user to the case’s profile in the tracker capture app.